otonashixav/solid-flip/README.md

 ### Props

-The `Transition` component takes three props: `enter`, `exit`, and `move`.
+The `Transition` component takes five props, including `children`.
+Three of these control how transitions happen: `enter`, `exit`, and `move`.
 These accept functions that take an array of elements which need to be transitioned, figure out what changes to make (if needed), then return a callback containing all changes to be made.
 The `exit` prop additionally takes a `removeElements` function which should be called when it is done removing elements.

 ## Helper Functions